AlmaCookBook/AlmaCookBook.github.io/docs/green.md

 The HPC cluser is managed and upgraded on a schedule based on standard practices and the carbon cost of production and disposal need to be factored into that relatively short time period of equipement use.
 Extending the life of hardware is one of the best ways to reduce the carbon footprint, there is a balance to be struck between the cost of maintenance and the cost of disposal and production.

 ### Machine learning and AI
 Improvements in hardware have been an enabler for AI and machine learning, but the carbon cost of these models is high.
 The size and use of models is growing, and they carry ethical implications.
 Generally ML models are not time critical so they can benefit from demand shifting.
-ALso, there are many prettrained models available so using an existing model is more efficient than training a new one.
+Also, there are many pre-trained models available so using an existing model is more efficient than training a new one.
 If there is not a model for your needs, transfer learning will take an existing model and adapt it to your data.

 ### Measuring and monitoring
 When talking about the carbon costs we often talk about scopes 1-3, where scope 1 is the direct emissions from the activities of the organisation, scope 2 is the indirect emissions from the energy used by the organisation, and scope 3 is the indirect emissions from the supply chain and the use of the products.